 The return of federal financial aid recalculation is performed within 30 days of a withdrawal.
 Any unearned financial aid paid to New England College for institutional charges will be returned to the source in the following order within 45 days of a withdrawal:

 - Federal Direct PLUS loans

 Students are responsible to pay their New England College account balance due as of a result of a return of federal financial aid recalculation, within 30 days.
 There may also be an amount of unearned aid due from the student directly to the Department of Education or to the federal direct loan servicer according to the terms and conditions of the student’s loan master promissory note.

-If as a result of the calculation, a student is eligible for federal financial funds that have not yet been disbursed, any grant funds will be disbursed first.
+If, as a result of the calculation, a student is eligible for federal financial funds that have not yet been disbursed, any grant funds will be disbursed first.
 If the student is eligible for loan funds, a notice will be sent to the student to sign and return within fourteen days if they choose to accept the loans.
 The student will not be eligible for a post-withdrawal disbursement of loans if the notice is not returned within fourteen days.
-Loans are repaid by the student according to their loan master promissory note.
+Loans are required to be repaid by the student according to their loan master promissory note

 Return of Unearned Military Tuition Assistance